 Are you thinking about implementing an Enterprise Resource Planning (ERP) solution?
-Well, consider this your roadmap for the implementation process.
+Consider this your ERP implementation roadmap!

-Nothing has a more significant impact on the long-term success or failure of your ERP system that the quality of the implementation.
+Nothing has a more significant impact on your ERP system’s long-term success or failure than the quality of the implementation.
 Done well, you’re more likely to experience a greater ROI (Return on Investment) in a lot less time.
 If the implementation process was poorly executed, you could waste a lot of time and money without ever seeing any advantages.

 With so much riding on the ERP implementation, it’s crucial to make every effort to optimize the process.
 That means taking on the implementation with a clear understanding of what you need to do, when you need to do it and why.
 Here are eight strategies to outline and create an effective roadmap for your ERP implementation process.

 ERP Implementation Roadmap